Auto Text: “Insert Breast Biopsy”

 - All breast skin biopsies to rule out inflammatory carcinoma should be designated as FNB biopsies.

-- Be sure to dictate IHC staining requests, if applicable, into clinical history.
+- Review the requisition (white sheet) for any special IHC requests (e.g. “Perform FISH by IHC”).
+Be sure to dictate these, if applicable, into the clinical history.

 - For ALL breast specimens, dictate the following: Tissue fixed for at least 6 hours in 10% NBF and no more than 72 hours.
 (Auto Text: “Insert Breast Fixation”)